 Our list is in order by day.
 If you see a local farmer’s market that is missing, please let us know at email@example.com and we will add it!

-Here’s our list of Dayton farmers’ markets including the days and times they are open.
+Here’s our list of Dayton and Springfield farmers’ markets including the days and times they are open.
 If you know of any local markets that aren’t featured on this list, please let us know (firstname.lastname@example.org) and we’ll add them.

-St. Paris Farmers’ Market 3pm–6pm (Starts May 7, 2021) 135 W. Main Street (in front of the municipal building), St. Paris, Ohio
+St. Paris Farmers’ Market 3pm–6pm (Starts early May 2022) 135 W. Main Street (in front of the municipal building), St. Paris, Ohio

-Shiloh Farmers’ Market 5300 Philadelphia Drive, Dayton, Ohio.
-(June 5 – October 2, 2021) 10am–2pm First half hour for elderly and at risk
+Shiloh Farmers’ Market 5300 Philadelphia Drive, Dayton, Ohio. (early June – early October 2022) 10am–2pm First half hour for elderly and at risk

 Springfield Farmers Market North Market Place (117 N. Fountain Ave), Springfield, Ohio.
-(June – end of September 2021) 9am–12:30pm Indoor market January–March: 11am–2pm at Mother Stewarts Brewing Company
+(June – end of September 2022) 9am–12:30pm Indoor market January–March: 11am–2pm at Mother Stewarts Brewing Company

 2nd Street Market 600 E 2nd Street, Dayton, Ohio.
 (Year round.
 Outdoor market: June-December) 11am–3pm